 You.
 Are.
 Not.
 Good.
 Enough.

 This was me the other night.
-Dan (my boyfriend) and I were sitting on the balcony after delish, epic dinny I cooked.
+Dan and I were sitting on the balcony after delish, epic dinny I cooked.
 We were scrolling through Instagram and noticed how many accounts were filled with half naked girls and women.

 If you’ve hung out on Instagram you know there are A LOT of amazing looking women posting pictures of their sexy, thin, smooth, tanned, big-boobed, small-wasted ‘perfect’ bodies.
 I’m usually pretty good, I don’t start to compare.
 I usually appreciate an amazing body and think far out she looks great (and they all did!) but for some reason, this time it hit me hard.